wftutorials/opencv-tutorial/README.md

 # Blurring your images

-Blurring smooths your image and makes it easier to read for the computer.
+Blurring smooths your image and makes it easier to read for the computer and ocr.
 We can call the `cv2.GaussianBlur` function to blur our images.
 The code is shown below